Our Position on Incremental Legislation:

 "Passing incremental legislation often represents the most sensible approach to dealing with poorly crafted or morally problematic pieces of legislation.
 In the absence of needed votes to overturn harmful legislation altogether, it is still possible to make significant progress in limiting the damage that these laws can do through the patient spadework of incremental legislative revision.
 This is done with an eye towards one day being able to rescind or abrogate the unjust law altogether."
 Fr.
 Tad Pacholczyk, Ph.D (To read the full article where this statement was made, click here.)

 The other reality is that legislation is only a small part of our mission at Right to Life of Northeast Ohio.
 By IRS non-profit rules and regulations, we are limited in the amount of time, energy and money that we are permitted to spend on political or legislative activities.
+Because of this, we are very selective in what prospective legislation we will support, and choose to spend any limited funds and time only on legislation which we are certain according to our legal expert's opinion can survive a court challenge.
+(SPECIAL NOTE: Should a law pass in Ohio and be challenged, the Ohio Attorney General is obliged to defend the law in court, which can be very expensive.
+Should the law NOT survive the challenge, the state very often must pay the legal costs of the challenge to the opposing side, thereby giving money to the pro-abortion side.)
+We choose to remain neutral on any legislation which we believe cannot withstand a court challenge in order to preserve our resources for other legislation.
 Our main focus is on education and advocacy in order to bring about a positive change to the culture of life.
 We believe that we must change the hearts and minds of abortion minded individuals through these education and advocacy efforts so that even if we are unsuccessful in our legislative efforts, we will be successful in helping to change the culture so that people will understand the evil of abortion and all other threats to human life and that abortion clinics will close because there will be no customers.
 This is where the bulk of our time and energy goes, and where we have seen the most positive changes occurring with our mission.

 The following is a list of some of the legislation we are watching being considered both in the Ohio and national legislatures: